ProfilePic

 Automatic Transfer Capabilities

 Almost every financial institution at this time will allow you to set up automatic transfers to your savings account.
 This is a great way to make saving an automatic habit and build your balance over time.
-If you are setting your savings account up at a different bank from the institution you have the transfers coming from, review the time frame it takes to complete the transfer.
-For example, if you set up a transfer to an external account on the 10th of every month, it may take three to five business days before that transaction is completed.
+If you are setting up your savings account at a different bank from the institution from which the transfers are coming, review the time frame to complete the transfer.
+For example, if you set up a transfer to an external account on the 10th of every month, it may take three to five business days to complete that transaction.